magento/devdocs/guides/v2.0/cloud/before/before-project-owner.md

 After you have completed those tasks, the project admin can manage development and deployments for you.

-## Sign up for a {{site.data.var.<ece>}} account {#cloud-first-acct}
-Sign up for a [free 30-day trial](https://magento.com/trial){:target="_blank"} for a Starter or Pro plan, or contact [Magento Sales](https://magento.com/explore/contact-sales){:target="_blank"}.
-We will create your account and send you a welcome e-mail that provides instructions to access the project.

-The person who signs up for a {{site.data.var.<ece>}} account is referred to as the _Account Owner_.
-You receive a welcome e-mail that enables you to set up the project initially.
-You can also access your project by [logging in to your account](https://accounts.magento.cloud){:target="_blank"}.

-## Generate authentication keys {#cloud-owner-keys}
+## Generate Magento authentication keys {#cloud-owner-keys}
+**Important: **This step is required for the Project Owner.

 Any developers or users that want to access the project require Magento authentication keys.
-The Account Owner needs to generate Magento authentication keys (includes 1 public and 1 private) through a Magento Marketplace account for themselves and any other user.
-Only the Account Owner can create these keys.
+The Project Owner needs to generate Magento authentication keys (includes 1 public and 1 private) through a Magento Marketplace account for themselves and any other user.
+Only the Project Owner can create these keys.
 When you first create your project, you will be prompted to add them.

 You must create one set of keys for each technical person you expect will work on {{site.data.var.<ee>}}.
 Each user must add these keys to their `auth.json` file, which is located in the project root directory.
 We recommend against providing the keys over e-mail because it isn't secure.
 Please find a secure method, working with your IT staff, for distributing the keys.